Nikunj-charan/Covid-19-Portfolio-Project/README.md

 Dive into each folder for the full scoop.
 Got questions?
 Drop em like they're hot! 🔥

+Data Profession Power BI - Explore the insights of 650 data professionals through this Power BI visualization project.
+The included PDF file showcases survey results, providing a comprehensive snapshot of their experiences and perspectives within the field.

 Cheers to data mischief! 📊🎉